 To be issued a Floodplain Development Permit you must first complete a Floodplain Development Permit Application.
 This application contains information regarding your project that will assist in identifying the specific requirements for your proposed project.

 For some projects an Environmental Checklist or JARPA may also be required.
 For example if you are working below the ordinary high water line or if you are placing more than 500 CY of fill.
 The Environmental Checklist must go through a review process to determine if the project will have a significant impact on the environment.
 A Determination of Non-Significance must be issued before a Floodplain Development Permit can be issued.

-For any questions regarding the Flood Damage Protection Code or Floodplain Development Permit please contact the Spokane County Environmental Programs Department at 509/477-3600 or by email to: Request for Information.
+For any questions regarding the Flood Damage Protection Code or Floodplain Development Permits please contact the Spokane County Environmental Programs Department.